watchdogpolska/django-background-tasks/README.rst

 Donations
 =========

-``django-background-tasks`` is free software.
+``django4-background-tasks`` is free software.
 If you find it useful and would like to give back, please consider to make a donation using Bitcoin_ or Paypal_.
 Thank you!

 .. _Bitcoin: https://blockchain.info/payment_request?address=34vD9fADYX9QAcMfJUB4c2pYd19SG2toZ9
 .. _PayPal: https://www.paypal.me/arteriagmbh